-HOCHELAGA-MAISONNEUVE — A new day-to-night, hybrid café and wine bar, called Supernat, has touched down steps away from Parc Morgan, on Ste-Catherine Street East.
+HOCHELAGA-MAISONNEUVE — A new day-to-night, hybrid café and wine bar called Supernat has touched down steps away from Parc Morgan on Ste-Catherine Street East.
 For now, it’s focusing on the coffee component, with plans to open for wine-fuelled nights soon.
-Nightlife reports a sandwich menu, featuring Japanese Hokkaido milk bread, with options including a tamago and kimchi sando, a barbecue pork banh mi, and a salmon sashimi sandwich.
+Nightlife reports a sandwich menu featuring Japanese Hokkaido milk bread, with options including a tamago and kimchi sando, a barbecue pork banh mi, and a salmon sashimi sandwich.

-QUARTIER DES SPECTACLES — In more café-meets-wine bar news, the St-Laurent outpost of Café Pista has just incorporated an evening operation into the fold.
-Now open late on Thursdays and Fridays, and going by the name Vin Public, the spot has become a destination for a post-workday glass.
+QUARTIER DES SPECTACLES — In more café-meets-wine bar news, the St-Laurent outpost of Café Pista has just incorporated an evening program into the fold.
+Now open late on Thursdays and Fridays and going by “Vin Public,” the spot has become a new destination for a post-workday glass.
 A food menu by chef Jules Bruneau features charcuterie and cheese, carrots with muhammara, and beef tartare.

-Vin Public is open Thursday and Friday, from 5 to 10 p.m. at 1587 St-Laurent Boulevard.
+Vin Public is open Thursday and Friday, from 5 to 10 p.m., at 1587 St-Laurent Boulevard.

-Wills Bar is open Thursday to Saturday, from 5 p.m. to 12 a.m., and Sunday from 4 p.m. to 12 a.m. at 6731 Esplanade Avenue.
+Wills Bar is open Thursday to Saturday, from 5 p.m. to 12 a.m., and Sunday, from 4 p.m. to 12 a.m., at 6731 Esplanade Avenue.

-ST-HENRI — A new all-vegan Italian osteria and wine bar, serving Aperol-glazed carrots, “ricotta” ravioli, and wild mushroom arancini lands on Notre-Dame West.
+ST-HENRI — A new all-vegan Italian osteria and wine bar serving Aperol-glazed carrots, “ricotta” ravioli, and wild mushroom arancini lands on Notre-Dame West.
 Read more here.

-Conceria is open Wednesday to Sunday 5 to 11:30 p.m. at 3580 Notre-Dame Ouest.
+Conceria is open Wednesday to Sunday, from 5 to 11:30 p.m., at 3580 Notre-Dame West.

-Millmans is open Wednesday to Sunday, from 8 a.m. to 4 p.m. at 3779 Rue Wellington.
+Millmans is open Wednesday to Sunday, from 8 a.m. to 4 p.m., at 3779 Rue Wellington.

-VILLERAY — A brand-new restaurant and bar, called Chez Josie, landed on the scene earlier this month, replacing dive bar La Québécoise on the same Jarry Street strip as pizzeria Vesta and wine-centric spot Etna.
-The venture comes from the folks behind Plateau sports and billiard bar Fitzroy and rotisserie and fried chicken slinger Paradis BBQ, and features a menu of white tuna crudo with fennel, grapefruit, orange, and chartreuse; a burrata and fattoush mash-up; duck arancini; and more.
+VILLERAY — A brand-new restaurant and bar called Chez Josie landed on the scene earlier this month, replacing dive bar La Québécoise on the same Jarry Street strip as pizzeria Vesta and wine-centric spot Etna.
+The venture comes from the folks behind Plateau sports and billiard bar Fitzroy and rotisserie and fried chicken slinger Paradis BBQ and features a menu of white tuna crudo with fennel, grapefruit, orange, and chartreuse; a burrata and fattoush mash-up; duck arancini; and more.

-Some may recall the restaurant debuting on social media late last year under a different name (“Geisha”), and with some now-deleted promotional imagery.
-At the time, Pivot reported on reactions from members of Montreal’s Asian community who criticized the project of cultural appropriation, misrepresentation, and fetishization.
+Some may recall the restaurant debuting on social media late last year under a different name (“Geisha”) and with some now-deleted promotional imagery.
+At the time, Pivot reported on reactions from members of Montreal’s Asian community who criticized the project for cultural appropriation, misrepresentation, and fetishization.
 The posts in question and the business’ name have since been nixed, though a 15-foot-tall statue of a “geisha” — and a promise from the owner to “unlock all of one’s desires,” as per a press release shared with Eater — remains.

-Yoko Luna is open Wednesday to Sunday, from 5 p.m. to 3 a.m. at 1234 Rue de la Montagne.
+Yoko Luna is open Wednesday to Sunday, from 5 p.m. to 3 a.m., at 1234 de la Montagne.

 LITTLE ITALY — Plateau classic and iconic corner snack bar Patati Patata has brought its small-set burgers, shoestring fries, and olive-topped poutine out to the Jean-Talon Market with a recent expansion.
-Open since May 16, the new branch takes over the space that previously housed Italian restaurant Boccone, which closed its doors April last year.
+Open since May 16, the new branch takes over the space that previously housed Italian restaurant Boccone, which closed its doors in April last year.

 VILLE-ÉMARD — Pointe-St-Charles Caribbean staple Boom J’s has just broadened its reach, with a second location, on Monk Boulevard.
-The 9-year-old Jamaican restaurant is a favourite for filling up on jerk chicken, spiced oxtail, and goat curry.
+The nine-year-old Jamaican restaurant is a favourite for filling up on jerk chicken, spiced oxtail, and goat curry.